tamuratak/vscode_architecture/README.md

     Extension -- (Varies) --- Debugger
 ```

-## Creating processes
+## Process startup and boot sequence

-The main process creates the renderer process, search process, extension host, file watcher process, and PTY host process.
+The main process creates all processes that are not connected under the extension host.
 MessagePorts are created and transferred to each process as needed.
 The steps involved in spawning a new process can vary in several ways; in some instances, other processes may request the main process to create them.

 ### Where actually spawned